 The degree program, Bachelor of Science in Radiation Therapy with a major in Radiation Therapy, is a two- and one-half year program beginning in the junior year.
-The junior and senior years combine clinical experiences in the affiliated radiation therapy facilities with advanced academic study in the RTT disciplines.
-The RTT program is designed to prepare students for the technical, theoretical, and psychological aspects of this career.
+The junior and senior years combine clinical experiences in the affiliated radiation therapy facilities with advanced academic study in the professional disciplines.
+The program is designed to prepare students for the technical, theoretical, and psychological aspects of this career.
 Students acquire the technical skills necessary to plan, deliver, and record a prescribed course of radiotherapy.
 Upon completion of the degree, students are eligible to apply to the ARRT national registry examination.

 Admission to Texas State does not guarantee admission to the program.
 Admission to the program is competitive and selective.
+It is recommended that students arrange academic advising with a program advisor at least once prior to making application.
 The academic sequence begins during the fall semester.
 Enrollment is limited by student/faculty ratios in the clinical components of the program.
-The deadline for submission of applications is April 1.
+The deadline for submission of applications is January 15

-Students who have completed an Associate Degree or Certificate in Radiation Therapy can receive credit toward the Bachelor of Healthcare Administration degree with a major Healthcare Administration (see the Department of Health Administration in this catalog.)
+Students who have completed an Associate Degree or Certificate in Radiation Therapy can receive credit toward the Bachelor of Healthcare Administration degree with a major in Healthcare Administration (see the Department of Health Administration in this catalog.)

-- 1. Admission to Texas State - 2.
-Satisfactory completion of all general education requirements and a minimum overall GPA of 2.50. - 3.
-An application for admission to the radiation therapy program. - 4.
+- 1. Admission to Texas State - Satisfactory completion of all general education requirements and a minimum overall GPA of 2.75. - 3.
+Completion of an application packet for admission. - 4.
 Three letters of reference and a career goal statement. - 5.
-Interview with admission committee. - 6.
+Interview of selected candidates with admission committee. - 6.
 40 hour clinical observation. - 7.
-Deadline for submission of applications is April 1.
+Deadline for submission of applications is January 15.

-- 1. Students who participate in the clinical and internship portions of the Radiation Therapy program are required to purchase liability insurance, or demonstrate proof that they are insured. - 2.
+- Students who participate in the clinical and internship portions of the Radiation Therapy program are required to purchase liability insurance, or demonstrate proof that they are insured. - 2.
 Students may obtain information on liability insurance from the program office.